-Podcast: Revolutions in Vertical Flight Episode 6 - the Future of VTOL Innovation
+Podcast: Revolutions in Vertical Flight S1 E6 - the Future of VTOL Innovation

 Welcome to Shephard Studio’s podcast series on Revolutions in Vertical Flight, sponsored by our partner Bell.